thunderbird89/esf/stories/story-knock-knock.md

 > "Exactly.
 Disable the humans before they can coordinate with us, before the Federation can respond, before anyone knows the Ryzak have arrived.
 By the time we detect the incursion, Earth could be burning."

-Shal'mir's bioluminescent markings flickered rapid violet-pink—the pattern that indicated a Xenari processing deeply disturbing implications.
+Shal'mir's bioluminescent markings flickered rapid violet-pink - the pattern that indicated a Xenari processing deeply disturbing implications.

 > "The Federation has proven resourceful, sir.
 They've repelled Ryzak forces before."